NEUDitao/AWDSite/_posts/2019-10-03-To-Create-A-Homepage.md

 Hm… not much going on right now is there?
 That’s alright, let’s get some customization in!
-Go back to your repository, and find the file called `_config.yml`
+Go back to your repository, and find the file called `_config.yml`.
+What you're seeing on the main Github page is actually something similar to Windows Explorer, or Finder for Mac.
+It's files and folders.

  ![](../assets/images/6.png)